 Flowering cherries are generally easy to grow, putting up with all soils except the waterlogged variety.
 This can be advantageous in a small garden with heavy clay soil because the tree will not grow away to its optimal height making it a viable choice.
 It is worth pointing out that when grown in a lawn the shallow roots can be awkward to mow around or over, and cherry trees should not be grown close to paving stones, paths or foundations for fear that the roots will lift them.
 As ever, the flowers are most bounteous in full sun but will still be spectacular in partial shade and the trees do not require pruning - their haphazard habit is part of their charm.
 If, for some reason it is necessary to cut a branch back, wait until August to do so.
 Suckers are another matter: if they appear at the union where the tree was grafted, whip them off immediately.

 When planting, consider also how the Japanese place their cherry trees.
 They tend to position the double flowered varieties singly in important and often sacred sites, while the single -flowering ones were used in groups and mass plantings.
 As the blossom is the overriding reason for growing these trees, avoid planting them in a windy, exposed site or blink.... and you will miss the show and just be repaid with a petal blizzard.
-But while they do not like wind, they flourish in a pollution choked city.
+While they do not like wind, they flourish in pollution choked cities.

-While their main attraction in the garden is blossom, their autumn colour is a close runner up.
-All flowering cherries have magnificent, blazing autumn leaves even if they do not have any fruit to go with it.
+Their main attraction in the garden is blossom, and their autumn colour is a close runner up.
+All flowering cherries have magnificent, blazing autumn leaves, even if they do not have any fruit to go with it.

 Hellebores do well in the shade and their plum to white hues tend to interplay well with cherry blossoms.
 Dicentra spectabilis (Love lies bleeding to you or me) and Polyganatum (Solomon's seal) are also shade lovers that will turn your cherry from plain tree to garden focal point.